wcgordon1/lamplighter/manuscript/publish/ch4_Edge_of_Water.md

 Ivy accepted that, recognizing it as a promise rather than an evasion.
 She spent the rest of the morning reviewing her notes and transcribing the most important observations.
 The ferry horn sounded periodically, each blast a reminder that some patterns were deliberately maintained, that the city's stability might depend more on human intention than most people realized.

 As afternoon approached and training time drew closer, Ivy found herself looking forward to learning more about the tools and techniques that could help maintain that stability.
-The salt tin in her pocket had remained quiet all day, but she understood now that its stillness was information too—a sign that the city was holding its balance, at least for now.
+The salt tin in her pocket had remained quiet all day, but she understood now that its stillness was information too; a sign that the city was holding its balance, at least for now.

 The token around her neck caught the light from the kitchen window, throwing tiny reflections onto the notebook pages.
 Still cool, still quiet, but somehow more significant than when she first found it.
 Like everything else in Greywater, it was probably more than it appeared to be.